Chris Boshuizen

 Chris Boshuizen is an Australian entrepreneur, aeronautical engineer, and musician.

+Early life and education

+Chris Boshuizen grew up in Tumbarumba, Australia.

-In 2005 Boshuizen was awarded a PhD from the University of Sydney.
-Boshuizen grew up in Tumbarumba, Australia.
+He was awarded a PhD from the University of Sydney in 2005.

+Career

 In 2010 Boshuizen co-founded Planet Labs — a company that designs and manufactures 3U-CubeSat miniature satellites.
 While working for NASA as an aeronautical engineer, Boshuizen co created PhoneSat.

 Space tourism

-In 2021 Bosheizen went to space aboard NS-18 along with William Shatner, Audrey Powers and Glen de Vries.
-Boshuizen is the 3rd person of Australian descent in space preceded by Paul Scully-Power and Andy Thomas.
-However by technicality due to Australian law at the time specifically section 17 of the 1948 Citizenship Act at the time of both Scully-Power and Andy Thomas's flights their status as American citizens invalided their existing Australian citizenship.
-In 2002 section 17 of the 1948 Citizenship Act was applied granting Scully-Power and Andy Thomas dual citizenship.
+In 2021 Bosheizen went to space aboard NS-18 along with William Shatner, Audrey Powers, and Glen de Vries.
+Boshuizen is the third person of Australian descent in space, preceded by Paul Scully-Power and Andy Thomas; however, by a technicality of Australian law at the time, specifically section 17 of the Citizenship Act 1948 at the time of both Scully-Power and Andy Thomas's flights, their status as American citizens invalided their existing Australian citizenship.
+In 2002 section 17 of the 1948 Citizenship Act was applied granting Scully-Power and Thomas dual citizenship.

 Music career

-In 2021 Boshuizen released an album titled VHS under the stage name Dr Chrispy a nickname given to him by colleagues at NASA in tandem with his space flight aboard the Blue Origin space flight NS-18.
+In 2021 Boshuizen released an album titled VHS under the stage name Dr Chrispy, a nickname given to him by colleagues at NASA in tandem with his space flight aboard the Blue Origin space flight NS-18.
 In 2023 Boshuizen released a second album commemorating two years since his space flight.